-It's tradition across most of Asia to hold a lavish feast to celebrate the lunar new year, which falls this year on February 12.
+It's tradition across most of Asia to hold a lavish feast to celebrate the lunar new year, which falls sometime between January and February.
 In China, festive red lanterns, ear-splitting firecrackers, auspicious door decorations, and new clothes and haircuts are all part of the celebrations as families gather the evening before to see out the old year and usher in the new.
 For many, though, enjoying a special meal with loved ones is the most important element of all.

 With multiple courses and an abundance of special-occasion foods, sweets, treats, and extravagant dishes, the feast differs according to each family's customs and the local cuisine.
 But one certainty is that the meal will be heavy on foods with a symbolic significance, cooked and served to bring good fortune to the year ahead.
 If you're looking for a positive start to the Chinese New Year, these classic dishes will be sure to bring you daji dali—good luck and great prosperity.